teosnare/DetectNet_ROS/README.md

 Tested and working in July 2018

-In order to run it requires to compile and install jetson-inference
+In order to run it requires to compile and install jetson-inference on TX2 module

     cd jetson-inference
     mkdir build